xant1986/MonitoringAgent/README.md

 This is a basic Windows monitoring agent that collects system, processor, memory, disk, and service data, and sends the data to a central server.
 It works in conjuntion with the Monitoring Server application.

+###Changes for Version 2.5.0 (2016/01/26):

+1. Updated hostname to use uppercase NetBIOS name instead of FQDN.
+This could potentially be a problem for companies who use the same name with different domains.

 ###Changes for Version 2.5.0 (2016/01/18):

 1. Added GZip compression.
 Network packets are now aproximately 1/10th the size as previous.